tensorpack/tensorpack/docs/tutorial/intro.rst

 Tensorpack uses TensorFlow efficiently, and hides these details under its APIs.
-You no longer need to learn about multi-GPU model replication, variables synchronization, queues, tf.data -- anything that's unrelated to the model itself.
+You no longer need to learn about multi-GPU model replication, device placement, variables synchronization, queues -- anything that's unrelated to the model itself.
 You still need to learn to write models with TF, but everything else is taken care of by tensorpack, in the efficient way.

 A High Level Glance